OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 The `cells` object, which can also be accessed as `row.cells`, has fields that correspond to the data column names.
 For example, `cells.Foo` returns a `cell` object representing the cell in the column named “Foo” of the current row.
 If the column name has spaces, use the square bracket method, e.g., cells["Postal Code"].

-When you need to get the value of the cells variable itself, you need `.value` at the end, e.g.,
+When you need to get the value of the `cells` variable itself, you need `.value` at the end, e.g.,

 ```
 cells["column name"].value
 ```

-When you need to set or mass edit the values of the columns cells, then you can simply use a GREL expression within quotes, such as just `"San Francisco Bay"`.
+When you need to set or mass edit the values of the column's cells, you can simply use a GREL expression within quotes, such as just `"San Francisco Bay"`.

 Alternatively, you can use faceting to edit large quantities of identical cell values, using the “edit” button that appears in the facet display.